SmCTwelve/f1-bot/README.md

 2. In the Scopes section, check 'bot'
 3. Scroll down to the Permissions section and enable the features shown [here](https://i.imgur.com/1bQ9xD8.png)
 4. The Scopes section will now show a URL representing the scope and permissions your bot has
-5. Copy the URL to invite your Bot to a server which you have permission
+5. Copy this URL to invite your Bot to a server which you have permission

 ## Usage
 Run the application by executing `python -m bot.py` from the main directory.
 This will start the bot process and attempt to connect with the provided Token.
-The console will display log messages to monitor the bot status. `Ctrl + C` will stop the process and close the bot connection.
+The console will display log messages to monitor the bot status. `Ctrl + C` will stop the process and close the connection.

 A Procfile is included for easy hosting on Heroku as a worker dyno.
 For other hosting configurations ensure `bot.py` is used as the entry point.